 We are grateful that you are considering raising funds for the DSPCA.
 Your fundraising efforts will help support the work we do for animals in the community and will benefit the thousands of injured, neglected and abandoned animals we care for at the DSPCA each year.

 The DSPCA as a charity is supported and enhanced by the efforts of our dedicated volunteer base.
 From animal care roles to dog walkers, education talks and tours, administrative duties and events, we ensure that our volunteers are involved in all aspects of our work and are valued in everything they do.
 Our volunteers are a critical part of the day to day operations of the DSPCA.
 We are incredibly proud of our volunteer programme and the contributions made by our volunteers, and we greatly appreciate your willingness to join us and donate your time and expertise.
 To find out more…Find Out More

-Whether you’re a pet owner, an animal lover, or just somebody who wants to leave a legacy that will make a real difference… remembering the DSPCA in your will is an act of kindness and compassion that will live on long after you’re gone.
+Whether you’re a pet owner, an animal lover, or just somebody who wants to leave a legacy that will make a real difference… remembering the DSPCA in your will is an act of kindness and compassion that will have impact for years to come.

 When we make a will, we think about the people and things that are important and of value to us.
 Whether you’re a pet owner, an animal lover, or simply share our passion for animal welfare, you can make a real difference by making a bequest to the DSPCA in your will.
-To find out more….Find Out More
+The DSPCA offers a free will service.Find Out More

 The DSPCA has a dedicated and trained team of Animal Welfare Inspectors who cover the greater Dublin area and are authorised officers under the Animal Health & Welfare Act.

 If you wish to report an act of cruelty or neglect or if you are concerned for the welfare of an animal, please gather as much information as possible to help us: